Securing High Value Inventory on Pallet Racks

 Utilize secure aisles

-To do this, designate a high security aisle for those items more prone to theft.
-This aisle can be placed closer to activity, or near supervisors’ area.
+To do this, designate a high-security aisle for those items more prone to theft.
+This aisle can be placed closer to activity, or near the supervisors’ area.
 Ideally, you could utilize a single-deep row of rack against a wall, closing it off from that direction.
 You could control access either with folding gates or by banning unauthorized employees or visitors from it.
 The issue can be accessibility.
-This is a security measure that will help in some circumstances, but would be fairly easily to defeat.
+This is a security measure that will help in some circumstances but would be fairly easy to defeat.
 You can fence off the lowest level of a rack aisle, making it difficult for people to enter except through the front of the aisle, which can be gated.

 Store it in a separate area/facility

 This option is for those who have a sub-room or separate building where this inventory can be stored away from general inventory.
 A good example we have seen is tobacco products in grocery distribution, which is highly valuable to thieves and pilferers, but relatively compact and easy to store.
 The active inventory is kept in a security cage while bulk inventory is segmented to a different room.
 If you don’t have the luxury of a separate area, then you have to take other measures.

 What if you must guard a single bay, or just a couple?
 There are a couple of options that allow you to secure a bay or two.
 How do they stack up vs. each other?